Photography by The Dani Creative

 Things To Do In Marfa

-Marfa is a small desert city in west Texas (193.9 miles from El Paso, 21 miles from Fort Davis, and 27 miles from Alpine) with a population of barely 2,000 residents.
-This small town is filled with art galleries and local shops, including the popular Jett’s Grill, where locals and visitors alike can enjoy delicious meals in a cozy atmosphere.
+Marfa is a small desert city in West Texas (193.9 miles from El Paso, 21 miles from Fort Davis, and 27 miles from Alpine) with a population of barely 2,000 residents.
+This town is filled with art galleries and local shops, including the popular Jett’s Grill, where locals and visitors alike can enjoy delicious meals in a cozy atmosphere.

 Snuggled into a corner of the vast desert is Prada Marfa – this art installation is a required stop on any Marfa journey.
 This landmark is a replica of some of the world’s most famous Prada stores, such as the iconic shops in New York and Milan, by artists Elmgreen and Dragset.
 While you can’t make any purchases at Prada Marfa, simply catching a glimpse of this slice of Marfa history is an entire experience unto itself.
 Its shelves of untouched shoes and handbags only add to its unique atmosphere, reminding visitors that this historic Prada is its own work of art.